 A: Students are expected to have good programming skills (Python or C++), and know some basic probability / statistics and linear algebra.
 You can find a more detailed description of the prerequisites on Course information.

-A: Assignments (problem sets and all other reports) will be due at the beginning of the class on Thursdays.
+A: Assignments (problem sets and all other reports) will be due at 11:59pm PST on Thursday.

 All students also need to upload their code at http://snap.stanford.edu/submit.
 Put all the code for a single question into a single file and upload it.

 SCPD students do not need to include the SCPD routing form nor do they need to submit their homework via SCPD.
 Just submit through GradeScope.